lsam_killjob

 The lsam_killjob command forcibly terminates a job.
 The Enterprise Manager displays the status "Failed: Killed by Sys Admin" for the terminated job.

-The lsam_killjob command executes a "ps –ef" command to display every running process on the system and captures that display.
-For each line of the display in which the <Search_Text> appears and the associated process is determined to be the top-level process of an OpCon job, the user is presented with the line of output from the "ps" command followed by the prompt "Kill? (*n/y) =>".
-Respond with "y" to have the corresponding OpCon job terminated; or with "n" (or a blank line) to allow the job to continue executing.
+The lsam_killjob command runs a "ps –ef" command to display every running process on the system and captures that display.
+For each line of the display in which the <Search_Text> appears and the associated process is determined to be the top-level process of an OpCon job, you are presented with the line of output from the "ps" command followed by the prompt "Kill? (*n/y) =>".
+Respond with "y" to have the corresponding OpCon job terminated; or with "n" (or a blank line) to allow the job to continue running.
 If multiple jobs with the same <Search_Text> are running concurrently, a separate display and prompt is issued for each job.
 Refer to the example below.

-The following example shows execution of lsam_killjob:
+The following example shows running lsam_killjob:

 # lsam_killjob fail